Skip to main content

 Connection establishment

 Currently, two extensions are supported: TLS and COMPRESSION.
-Right after the version_response packet, each peer searches in the other peer's extension list for the extensions it supports.
+Right after the welcome packet, each peer searches in the other peer's extension list for the extensions it supports.
 When one is found, it is enabled (i.e., it immediately starts).

 Example